Sondro/Sprint-Challenge-Mobile/Answers.md

   - React Native is known for having better documentation.

 #### 2. In what ways is React Native different syntactically from React?
-  - Different imports, setup, and installation
+  - Different imports, setup, and installation.
-  - Different components
+  - Different components.
   - React Native has...
      - More in-line styling similar but DIFFERENT than CSS.
      - An API named Animated for animation.